SusanaLoaiza/portfolio/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

 ## Must-Haves

-> these are necessary for basic usability
+- [ ] As a user, I want to see the `Side-Bar` so that i can have an idea in what type of website i am and navigate through the information of the portfolio.

+- [ ] As a user, I want to see the `Presentation` so I can get a overview and get to know better who the portfolio is about.

+- [ ] As a user, I want to see the `Media` so that I can checkout the social media of the developer.
+- [ ] As a user, I want to know the `skills` so that i can see what type of skills has the developer.

+- [ ] As a user, I want to know the `Projects` so that I can see the projects and how is the work of the developer.

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want to know the `Contact` so that I can get more information to work with the developer.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I like to see a nice and professional portfolio.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I like to see with what tools the developer work.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_